 Can you use purple power on car paint?

 No, using purple power on car paint can damage it and destroy the clear quote surface.
-So it’s not recommended while clean your car.
+So it’s not recommended while cleaning your car.

 Can you use purple power on the carpet?